juliasmolik/Meet-EU/README.md

 The code and report (along with the digest) can be found here: https://github.com/IPZ-2022

-The report can be found in the "ligand_docking" repository.
+The report (and the digest) can be found in the "ligand_docking" repository.

 Authors:
 * [Jakub Józefowicz](https://github.com/kuben-joz)